tqv24/tqv24/README.md

 - <i>Previously: BS in Chemical Engineering at Drexel University.

 ## ⚡ About me:
+🌍 Nationality: Vietnamese 🇻🇳

+👩‍🎓 Background: Chemical Engineer with a passion for Data Science 📊.
+I'm deeply intrigued by the intersection of data and real-world challenges, and I'm excited to leverage data-driven insights to solve complex problems.

+🔬 Data Science Enthusiast: My journey as a Chemical Engineer has equipped me with strong analytical skills, attention to detail, and the ability to work with complex datasets.
+I've been actively learning and applying data science techniques to various domains, from exploratory data analysis to machine learning.

+📊 Skills:

+- <i>Data Analysis and Visualization
+- <i>Exploratory Data Analysis (EDA)
+- <i>Data Cleaning and Preprocessing
+- <i>Machine Learning
+- <i>Statistical Analysis
+- <i>Python Programming
+-
 I'm passionate about applying Data Science and Machine Learning to Manufacturing Industry.<br />Some technologies I enjoy working with include Deep Leanring and Reiforcement Learning on Python.
 To see my profile in detail, I recommend to look at my <a href="https://www.linkedin.com/in/simonvo152/">LinkedIn Profile</a> 💼